James Jeremiah Wadsworth

-James Jeremiah "Jerry" Wadsworth (June 12, 1905 – March 13, 1984) was an American politician and diplomat from New York.
+James Jeremiah Wadsworth (June 12, 1905 – March 13, 1984) was an American politician and diplomat from New York.

 Early life

 A member of the prominent Genesee Valley Wadsworths, James J. Wadsworth was born in Groveland, New York on June 12, 1905.
 He was a direct descendant of pioneer William Wadsworth, a founder of Hartford, Connecticut.

 His great-grandfather, James S. Wadsworth, was a Union general in the American Civil War, killed in the Battle of the Wilderness of 1864.
-Both his grandfather, James Wolcott Wadsworth, and his father, James Wolcott Wadsworth, Jr., represented New York in Congress.
+Both his grandfather, James Wolcott Wadsworth, and his father, James Wolcott Wadsworth Jr., represented New York in Congress.
 His other grandfather was United States Secretary of State John Hay.
 His sister Evelyn was married to William Stuart Symington; they were the parents of James Wadsworth Symington, his nephew.

 Wadsworth graduated from Fay School in 1918, from St. Mark's School, and from Yale University in 1927, where he was a member of Skull and Bones.

 Career

-He was a member of the New York State Assembly (Livingston Co.) in 1932, 1933, 1934, 1935, 1936, 1937, 1938, 1939–40 and 1941.
+Wadsworth was a member of the New York State Assembly (Livingston Co.) in 1932, 1933, 1934, 1935, 1936, 1937, 1938, 1939–40 and 1941.
 He resigned his seat in 1941.

-He was medically unfit for World War II because of an injured leg, but aided the war effort as an assistant manager at the Curtiss-Wright Corporation plant in Buffalo, New York.
+Wadsworth was medically unfit for World War II because of an injured leg, but aided the war effort as an assistant manager at the Curtiss-Wright Corporation plant in Buffalo, New York.
 In 1950, he became deputy administrator of the civil defense office for the National Security Resources Board, which drafted many of the civil defense plans that were prepared at the height of the Cold War.

 From 1953 to 1960, Wadsworth was Deputy Chief of the U.S. delegation to the United Nations.
 He was appointed United States Ambassador to the United Nations by President Eisenhower, and he served from 1960 to 1961.

 In 1965, President Johnson appointed Wadsworth to the Federal Communications Commission, and he served until 1970.
 Wadsworth left the FCC to join the American team negotiating a charter for the International Telecommunications Satellite Consortium (Intelsat).